 Reduce insurance costs: A strong safety record signals to stakeholders your organization prioritizes employee well-being and operates with integrity and responsibility.
 If you can demonstrate you have a solid safety plan in place, and your business has a good safety record, you could have your insurance premiums reduced.

-Avoid legal issues: Safety violations can lead to legal challenges for your garden center, including fines, lawsuits, and expensive claim payouts.
+Avoid legal issues: Safety violations can lead to legal challenges for your greenhouse and garden center, including fines, lawsuits, and expensive claim payouts.
 Fewer injuries means fewer opportunities for these scenarios.

 Improve employee well-being: A safer workplace promotes the well-being of employees, leading to increased job satisfaction, morale, and productivity.
 On the other hand, 41% of surveyed employees have left an organization because of unsafe conditions.